 Step 1: Setting Goals & Expectations

-The first step in the YOU@PSU process involves setting performance expectations between a staff member and their manager.
+The first step in the performance management process involves setting performance expectations between a staff member and their supervisor.
 Included in the performance expectations are job responsibilities, goal setting, and competencies/behaviors.

-- YOU@PSU: Performance Management - Setting Goals & Expectations for Supervisors of full-time staff – Setting Goals & Expectations for Supervisors
+- Performance Management - Setting Goals & Expectations for Supervisors

 Job responsibilities cover the most critical tasks and activities an individual is responsible for day-to-day.